- Is Calvinism Biblical?

 This teaching insists that we need not try to win men to Christ because men cannot be saved unless God has planned for them to be saved.
 And if God has planned for them to be eternally lost, they will not come to Christ.

 There is the Bible doctrine of God's foreknowledge, predestination and election.
-Most knowledgeable Christians agree that God has His controlling hand on the affairs of men.
+Christians agree that God has His controlling hand on the affairs of men.
 They agree that according to the Bible, He selects individuals like Abraham, Isaac, Jacob, and David as instruments to do certain things He has planned.
-Most Christians agree that God may choose a nation-particularly that He did choose Israel, through which He gave the law, the prophets, and eventually through whom the Saviour Himself would come, and that there is a Bible doctrine that God foreknows all things.
+Christians agree that God may choose a nation-particularly that He did choose Israel, through which He gave the law, the prophets, and eventually through whom the Saviour Himself would come, and that there is a Bible doctrine that God foreknows all things.

 God in His foreknowledge knows indeed who will be saved, and He has predestined to see that they are justified and glorified.
 He will keep all those who trust Him and see that they are glorified.
 But the doctrine that God elected some men to Hell or that others will go to Heaven without their own cooperation, that they were born to be damned or born to be saved without them meriting it by God's own choice, are radical heresies not taught anywhere in the Bible.

 The truth of the matter is that God does not predestine anyone to Hell or chooses not to save some men, for God wants all men to be saved (1 Timothy 2:4).
-Man has free choice to choose damnation or salvation, to cooperate with God's grace or reject it.
-It's heresy to say that God predestine some to damnation or that He will not save some men.
+Man has free choice to choose damnation or salvation, to cooperate with God's grace or to reject it.
+It is a clear cut heresy to say that God predestine some to damnation or that He will not save some men.
 God only sends those to Hell who freely choose it themselves.
 God does not send anyone to Hell (or Heaven) except upon their desire to go (And stay) there.
 So, God neither saves anyone or damns anyone unless they choose it for themselves.
 God does not and cannot force anyone to follow Him against their own will.
 For God is justice, and cannot do any injustice, and it would be an injustice if God deprived man of his own free will.

 We can read our Lord himself revealing this truth to His beloved bride, St. Bridget.
 This 14th century saint received several revelations from our Lord throughout her long life, which has been compiled into several books that can be read here.
 (These Revelations are approved by the Church.)